The Best Practices To Secure Your Business

 Look no further.
 Our IT staff has assembled these 5 core recommendations through years of experience supporting bank and credit union IT infrastructure and people.

 We put this first because we’ve seen too many experts neglect this one or leave it at the end as a sort of footnote.
 Security awareness training is THE SINGLE most POWERFUL ACTION you can take to combat security threats of all types.
 Keep security at the top of your mind and communicate it out to your staff, customers, members, and the community.
 Hold webinars and seminars and post information on your web site and internal systems.
 Create a culture of awareness and watch how your security posture changes for the better gradually and consistently over time.

 We are not talking about spending a ton of money here.
 But we are suggesting that an outside unbiased party will ALWAYS give you a more accurate depiction of your security posture than an internal resource ever could.
 Internal security professionals are the harbingers of outside security experts and should be seen that way by leadership.
 If a consultant seems frivolous, then perhaps you should be concerned about your next breach because it’s coming soon.
 A good security consultant will tell you where you need to focus to round out an improved security posture.

 Learn more about security tools

 The security industry is constantly evolving and the tools and analytics just keep getting better.
-We still have many miles to go before we can say we are keeping up with the hackers, but tools like SIEM, services like CSM, and products like NOAH SecureView have come a long way in recent months.
+We still have many miles to go before we can say we are keeping up with the hackers, but tools like SIEM, services like CSM, and products like secure document viewing (NOAH SecureView achieves this) have come a long way in recent months.
 We know you can be deluged with information coming in all directions where it just seems like white noise, so that is why we created security programs to offload some of that burden.

 Stay one step ahead of the regulators